openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/state_management/cj-macro-prop.md

     @Prop var person: Person
     ```

-    Overall assignment to the \@Prop-decorated variable is allowed.
+    Overall assignment to \@Prop-decorated variables is allowed.

     ```cangjie
     // Struct type assignment
     this.person = Person(2, "muller")
     ```

-    Assignment to the \@Prop-decorated variable's properties is not allowed, as indicated by the compiler.
+    Assignment to \@Prop-decorated variables shows that modifications are not allowed.

     ```cangjie
     // Struct property assignment
     this.person.id = 3
     ```

-- When the decorated data type is a class, it must be decorated with [@Observed](./cj-macro-observed-and-publish.md), and properties that need to observe changes internally must be decorated with [@Publish](./cj-macro-observed-and-publish.md).
-Without [@Observed](./cj-macro-observed-and-publish.md), internal changes such as member variables cannot be observed.
-For details, see [@Prop Nested Scenarios](#prop-nested-scenarios).
+- When the decorated data type is a class, it must be decorated with [\@Observed](./cj-macro-observed-and-publish.md), and properties that need to observe changes internally must be decorated with [\@Publish](./cj-macro-observed-and-publish.md).
+Without [\@Observed](./cj-macro-observed-and-publish.md), internal changes such as member variables cannot be observed.
+See [\@Prop Nested Scenarios](#prop-nested-scenarios) for details.

     Declare Person and Model classes.